Jun-shen/homework/03_data-comm_infor-basis.md

 # Information basis
 - A communication system arm to transmit information from source to receiver.
 Each message conveys some information; some information conveys more information than other.
+- Information theory is concerned with the fundamental limits of communication.
+    - What is the ultimate limit to data compression?
+    - How many bits can be sent per second over a channel?
+- Information theory tries to analysis communication between a transmitter and receiver through an unreliable channel.
+    - the amount of information produced by a given source
 - The amount of information is the time of the message transmission, larger information spend more time to transfer.
 - The amount of information depends on the probability of occurrence of the event (not depends on its contain).